-The Group aims to address all stakeholder conce and attend to areas of its operations where it has the most material impacts.
-Following the guidelin and principles set by the SEC, GRI Standards, and the Sustainability Accounting Standards Board (SASB) Standards, the Group conducted its materiality assessment this year by examining external trends and global issues, in addition to addressing the key topics raised by its stakeholde It considered the prevalent issues within the education sector by benchmarking against its pee scanned media mentions related to the Group, a rs meetings or forums, social media, and sharing of information.
-The frequency and nature of the па engagement likewise vary depending on the need S, and/or issues encountered.
+The Group aims to address all stakeholder concerns and attend to areas of its operations where it has the most material impacts.
+Following the guidelines and principles set by the SEC, GRI Standards, and the Sustainability Accounting Standards Board (SASB) Standards, the Group conducted its materiality assessment this year by examining external trends and global issues, in addition to addressing the key topics raised by its stakeholders.
+It considered the prevalent issues within the education sector by benchmarking against its peers, scanned media mentions related to the Group, and checked advocacies of global non-governmental organizations to inform its materiality assessment process.